CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 Tuning a flywheel is largely done with the following steps:

 1. Zero all PID gains.
-2. Set a high setpoint (typically 8/10th the maximum velocity).
+2. Set a low setpoint (typically 10% of the maximum velocity).
-3. Increase kS until the wheel starts moving, then back off to just before that movement.
-4. Set kP to a very low number (typically 1 * ``RotorToSensorRatio`` * ``SensorToMechanismRatio`` is a good starting point).
+3. Set kP to a very low number (typically 1 * ``RotorToSensorRatio`` * ``SensorToMechanismRatio`` is a good starting point).
+4. Adjust kS until flywheel achieves setpoint.
+5. Set a high setpoint (typically 80% of the maximum velocity).
-5. Adjust kV until flywheel achieves setpoint.
+6. Adjust kV until flywheel achieves setpoint.
 Note that for some velocity systems, this may occur at kV = 0 (as is the case with swerve drive motors).
-6. Set a low setpoint (1/10th of the maximum velocity).
-7. Adjust kS until flywheel achieves setpoint.
-8. Set back to the high setpoint.
+7. Go back to the low setpoint.
-9. Repeat steps 5-8 until the gains do not change.
+8. Repeat steps 4-7 until the gains do not change.
-10. Increase kP until the flywheel oscillates, then back off to just before that oscillation.
+9. Go back to the high setpoint.
+Increase kP until the flywheel oscillates, then back off to just before that oscillation.
-11. Verify gains hold for expected velocities.
+10. Verify gains hold for expected velocities.

 .. dropdown:: "Why" for each step

    1. We start with PID gains at 0 to isolate as many of the forces in play as possible, and iteratively get closer to the "ideal" gains.
-   2. There needs to be a setpoint for the parameters to take affect, and a higher setpoint sets up the following steps.
+   2. There needs to be a setpoint for the parameters to take affect, and a lower setpoint sets up the following steps.
-   3. The kS gain is meant to reduce the effect of friction without it moving the mechanism on its own, so getting it as close to breaking friction without it actually breaking friction is ideal.
-However, this step alone only accounts for static friction, which is not ideal in a flywheel that typically experiences kinetic friction.
-This is managed in a later step.
-   4. A low kP will magnify the requirement for a good kS and kV.
+   3. A low kP will magnify the requirement for a good kS and kV.
 If this gain is too high, it will mask a "bad" kS and kV during the kS/kV tuning.
-   5. When the setpoint is high, the kV will dwarf the kS term in its effectiveness, so the kV term should be prioritized to achieve the setpoint.
-   6. Setting a low setpoint will prioritize the kS term during its tuning phase.
-   7. With the low setpoint, the kS term will dwarf the kV term, so kS can be tuned to correctly account for kinetic friction.
+   4. The kS gain is meant to reduce the effect of friction without it moving the mechanism on its own.
+However, tuning kS by simply finding the point at which the mechanism moves only accounts for static friction, which is not ideal in a flywheel that typically experiences kinetic friction.
+With the low setpoint, the kS term will dwarf the kV term, so kS can be tuned to correctly account for kinetic friction.
+   5. Setting a high setpoint will prioritize the kV term during its tuning phase.
+   6. With the high setpoint, the kV output will dwarf the kS term in its effectiveness, so the kV term should be prioritized to achieve the setpoint.
-   8. Going back to a high setpoint verifies the kV term is still correct.
+   7. Going back to a low setpoint verifies the kS term is still correct.
-   9. Typically, after reducing kS the system will not achieve its high setpoint, so the kV term needs to increase.
+   8. Typically, after reducing kS the system will not achieve its high setpoint, so the kV term needs to increase.
 Similarly, increasing kV may cause the system to overshoot the low setpoint, requiring the kS to lower.
 This procedure continues until the kS/kV gains stabilize and stop changing, indicating the feed forwards are correct.
-   10. With proper kS/kV terms, the kP can be increased to quickly achieve the setpoint.
+   9. With proper kS/kV terms, the kP can be increased to quickly achieve the setpoint.
 The system wants as high a kP gain as possible to decrease the time taken to get to the setpoint.
 The limit of how high the kP term can be is determined by the system latency, at which point the oscillation is impossible to avoid.
-   11. Always verify the gains work for the setpoints you expect the system to be commanded, as it is possible the generic gains may not work under the operating range of the system.
+   10. Always verify the gains work for the setpoints you expect the system to be commanded, as it is possible the generic gains may not work under the operating range of the system.
 If that is the case, adjust the setpoints to be within the expected operating range and re-tune with them.

 The simulator below allows you to follow these steps to find the right gains.